peteroupc/html3dutil/doc/H3DU.Math.md

 Closest approximation to pi divided by 180, or the number of radians in a degree.
 Multiply by this number to convert degrees to radians.

-<a name='H3DU.Math.YawPitchRoll'></a>
-### H3DU.Math.YawPitchRoll (constant)

-<b>Deprecated: This constant's name is ambiguous between local and global rotations.
-Use <a href="H3DU.Math.md#H3DU.Math.GlobalYawPitchRoll">H3DU.Math.GlobalYawPitchRoll</a> instead.</b>

-Indicates that a vector's rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).

-<a name='H3DU.Math.YawRollPitch'></a>
-### H3DU.Math.YawRollPitch (constant)

-<b>Deprecated: This constant's name is ambiguous between local and global rotations.
-Use <a href="H3DU.Math.md#H3DU.Math.GlobalYawRollPitch">H3DU.Math.GlobalYawRollPitch</a> instead.</b>

-Indicates that a vector's rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).

 <a name='H3DU.Math.boxCenter'></a>
 ### (static) H3DU.Math.boxCenter(box)